ScholarTestnet/block-producers/README.md

 - telegram
 - keybase

-Accounts will be created for each developer and a certain amount of EOS tokens will transfered to those accounts to allow the developers to properly test their DApps.
+During the provisioning process (testnet BIOS Boot) accounts will be created for each developer and a certain amount of EOS tokens will transfered to those accounts to allow the developers to properly test their DApps.

 > Note: These EOS tokens in these developer accounts are generated from a "fake" EOS snapshot, during the EOS maintnet, you will need to purchase your own EOS tokens to deploy your DApps.